jstimpfle/cssv/python/doc/index.rst

 integers, or regular expressions that specify valid string values.

 In this example, we don't add any parameterizability.
-But later, we might want to specifiy other characters instead of + and /.
+But later, we might want to specify other characters instead of + and /.

 .. code:: python3